Forgotten Alien Emblems

 The commonly known emblem can be seen in TOS: "Elaan of Troyius" behind the Klingon commander.
 It also adorns the hull of the D7-class battlecruiser that makes its first appearance in the episode as well, although this detail is not really recognizable in the not yet remastered version of the episode.
 It is noteworthy that both new emblems in "Elaan of Troyius" are horizontally oriented (meaning that the one on the hull points inward instead of forward), as opposed to the many later variations (including the ones from Star Trek Enterprise) all of which are upright.
 It may have been decided at the time of "Star Trek: The Motion Picture" to turn the emblem 90° so it would look more impressive.
 The K't'inga-class cruisers in this movie still have the colorful version of the logo, but now pointing forward.

-Actually, in TAS: "The Time Trap", the Klingon emblem can be seen with a still different orientation: upside down!
+In TAS: "More Tribbles, More Troubles", the Klingon emblem as we know it today can be seen, with the red tip pointing up.
+In TAS: "The Time Trap", on the other hand, it appears with a still different orientation: upside down!
 (More precisely, with green and blue switched.)
 We may surmise that this was accidental.

 Finally, in VOY: "Barge of the Dead", we can see an upside-down emblem at the gate of Gre'thor, here with a specific reason as it symbolizes the Klingon hell.